Leaflet/Leaflet.toolbar/README.md

 Why Leaflet.Toolbar?
 ---------------

-Leaflet.draw exports an `L.Toolbar` class, but one look at it is enough to tell that it wasn't designed to serve as a general-purpose constructor for Leaflet toolbars.
+Leaflet.draw exports an `L.Toolbar` class, but it wasn't designed to serve as a general-purpose constructor for Leaflet toolbars.
 For example:
 * Icons for all toolbar actions are given CSS classes prefixed with `leaflet-draw`.
 Plugin developers aren't able to customize the CSS classes associated with each action.

 What is a toolbar?